sphinx-doc/sphinx/Doc-26/extending/index.rst

 This document assumes basic knowledge about Python.
-For an informal introduction to the language, see :ref:`tutorial-index`.  :ref:`reference-index` gives a more formal definition of the language.  :ref:`modules-index` documents the existing object types, functions and modules (both built-in and written in Python) that give the language its wide application range.
+For an informal introduction to the language, see :ref:`tutorial-index`.  :ref:`reference-index` gives a more formal definition of the language.  :ref:`library-index` documents the existing object types, functions and modules (both built-in and written in Python) that give the language its wide application range.